 Recent graduates have gained employment in the music and creative industries (including jobs at the BBC, the London Philharmonic Orchestra, Boosey and Hawkes, Harrison Parrott Artist Management, Oxford University Press Music, Blackheath Halls), in other business and professional sections (including professional positions at KPMG, Deloitte UK, PwC, Deutsche Bank, Charles Russell LLP, Citigroup, Christie's), and in education and other public sectors (including jobs at King's College London, Arts Council England, Royal College of Music, and schools around the country).

 The University of Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers (Ranked in the top ten in The Graduate Market in 2013-2020, High Fliers Research).

-75.1% of undergraduates from the School of Humanities secured graduate level employment or further study within 15 months of graduation.
-The average annual salary was £22,180*
+74.7% of undergraduates from the Department of Classics and Archaeology secured employment or further study within 15 months of graduation.
+The average annual salary was £21,963.*

 *Data from UoN graduates, 2017-2019.
 HESA Graduate Outcomes.
 Sample sizes vary.